fish-shell/fish-shell/doc_src/faq.rst

 Sometimes, there is disagreement on the width.
 There are numerous causes and fixes for this:

-- It is possible the character is simply too new for your system to know - in this case you need to refrain from using it.
+- It is possible the character is too new for your system to know - in this case you need to refrain from using it.
 - Fish or your terminal might not know about the character or handle it wrong - in this case fish or your terminal needs to be fixed, or you need to update to a fixed version.
 - The character has an "ambiguous" width and fish thinks that means a width of X while your terminal thinks it's Y. In this case you either need to change your terminal's configuration or set $fish_ambiguous_width to the correct value.
 - The character is an emoji and the host system only supports Unicode 8, while you are running the terminal on a system that uses Unicode >= 9.
 In this case set $fish_emoji_width to 2.